Adirondack Photos and Postcards

 The harp near the lectern is almost 180 years old.
 The Rev. George Ottoway ran a boys' camp on Ottoway Island.
 The harp was played by his daughter who brought it by guide boat each Sunday.
 The instrument was donated to the church in 1957.

 During the winter months Mr. Crane was also the warden of the Episcopal church in Mandarin, Florida, the Church of Our Saviour.
-Good Shepherd's sister church, started by Harriet Beecher Stowe, was built from the Josiah Cleveland Cady plans for the chapel on Raquette Lake, modified by W.W.
-Durant.

 In 1977 the Church of the Transfiguration was added to the National Register of Historic Places.